Régime pescetarien : avantages, inconvénients et ce que vous pouvez manger

 Fortified breakfast cereals.

-"If you also exclude eggs and dairy, then getting adequate amounts of calcium, zinc, vitamin B12, and iodine can also sometimes be difficult.
-Good food choices include fortified plant milks."
+"If you also exclude eggs and dairy, then getting adequate amounts of calcium, zinc, vitamin B12, and iodine can also sometimes be difficult," she says.
+"Good food choices include fortified plant milks."

 Mercury poisoning

 The small amount of the toxin mercury found in oily fish is usually harmless - you would need to eat a lot to be at risk of mercury toxicity.
-But it's worth knowing, particularly if you are pregnant, breastfeeding, or planning to conceive:
+But it's worth knowing, particularly if you are pregnant, breastfeeding, or planning to conceive.

-"The NHS advises that if you are pregnant, breastfeeding, or planning to conceive you should eat no more than two portions of oily fish per week as too much could be harmful to the developing or new-born baby," Thornton-Wood cautions.
+"The NHS advises that if you are pregnant, breastfeeding, or planning to conceive you should eat no more than two portions of oily fish per week as too much could be harmful to a developing or new-born baby," Thornton-Wood cautions.

 Do pescatarians need supplements?

-Retour au sommaire"Usually, if you are eating a balanced diet that includes a variety of foods from all food groups excluding red meat and poultry, then you won't need supplements," advises Thornton-Wood.
+"Usually, if you are eating a balanced diet that includes a variety of foods from all food groups excluding red meat and poultry, then you won't need supplements," advises Thornton-Wood.

 How to become a pescatarian